Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Try doing it that way.

-A:Or not.
+A: Or not.
 It’s up to you.
 Michael?

-G:Aajonus(inaudible) for getting milk?
+G: Aajonus(inaudible) for getting milk?
 Warm milk – would that work?

 A: No, she asked about an adrenaline problem.